Book A Meeting Room

 Study Room 1 and Study Room 2 may be reserved a maximum of two (2) hours per reservation.

-Reservations may be made in advance during Library operating hours by calling the Help Desk at 618.288.1212, or in person.
+Reservations may be made in advance during Library operating hours in person or by calling the Help Desk at 618.288.1212.
 Reservations may be made up to one month in advance.
 Persons wishing to make a reservation will be asked to give their name.

 Reserved rooms will be held ten (10) minutes beyond the reservation time.
 If another person is waiting to use the room, the reservation will be forfeited.
 Those who are unable to keep their reservations are asked as a courtesy to contact the Library so that their reserved room may be made available to others.
 Repeated no-shows may lose their study room privileges.